Ambra Gambale

-Ambra Gambale is a South African and Italian artist and fine jewelry designer.
+Ambra Gambale is a South African and Italian artist and fine jewellery designer.
 Her Skullchemy range of memento mori artworks created from exotic animal skulls, metals & precious stones have been exhibited and sold in London, Notting Hill & Dover Street, Mayfair.
 Her fine jewellery range is handmade and centred on the use of gold, ebony and diamonds.
 Her collectors include Pulitzer Prize winner Lauren Beukes.

-Her Silvered Crocodile Skull art piece, is a crocodile skull in platinum and diamonds that was featured in Casa Vogue of Brazil valued at £1,000,000.
+Her Silvered Crocodile Skull art piece is a crocodile skull in platinum and diamonds that was featured in Casa Vogue of Brazil, valued at £1,000,000.
 While merchandised pieces of the skull along with her jewelry have been sold at Wolf & Badger in Mayfair and Merchants on Long, Cape Town.

 Life and career

 Early life

 Born in South Africa of mixed Sicilian and Venetian ancestry.
 Ambra went on to study design at Central Saint Martins and the Inchbald School of Design in London before setting up her own jewellery brand.